nplab/WebRTC-Data-Channel-Playground/README.md

 # WebRTC Datachannel Playground
 This playground contains some testing tools for WebRTC Datachannels.
-Some are useful measurement tools - some are just demos.
+Some are useful measurement tools, some are just demos and some may not work.

 ## Demo
 https://cdn.rawgit.com/nplab/WebRTC-Datachannel-Playground/master/netperfmeter/netperfmeter.html